Guide to Venture Capital Trusts

 Who are VCTs suitable for?

-Investment in the Maven VCTs is intended for UK taxpayers aged 18 or over who: have an investment horizon of five or more years; are able to bear up to 100% capital loss; and have a medium to high risk tolerance.
+Investment in the Maven VCTs is intended for UK taxpayers aged 18 or over who: are seeking the potential for tax free income and capital growth over a term of five or more years; already have a diversified portfolio including pension assets; are able to bear up to 100% capital loss; and have a medium to high risk tolerance.
 Investors will generally be informed investors with either experience in investing in VCTs or with an understanding of the risks involved.
-Maven VCTs are not suitable for investors who: have an investment horizon of less than five years; are looking for capital protection or full repayment of the amount invested; are risk averse or have a low risk tolerance; are reliant on income from the investment; or do not have basic knowledge or experience of VCTs.
+Maven VCTs are not suitable for investors who: have an investment horizon of less than five years; are looking for capital protection or full repayment of the amount invested; are risk averse or have a low risk tolerance; are reliant on income from the investment; or do not have knowledge or experience of investing in VCTs or an understanding of the risks involved.

 VCTs can offer a number of attractions for investors who, for example, are interested in backing ambitious, young businesses before they become widely known; or are close to their lifetime pension limit or maximum annual contributions; or have a significant tax liability they wish to reduce; or are attracted to a potential tax free income stream; or are simply looking to achieve further portfolio diversification through access to a new asset class.